bojespersen/CV/README.md

-# bojespersenCV
+# Curriculum vitae
-This is the code to build my curriculum vitae (CV).
-It is created using the vitae package.
+This is the code to build my curriculum vitae (CV) using the vitae package for R.